 Sleep has a multitude of benefits spanning physical health, well-being, and mood.
 While some people can drift off to sleep easily, as many as two-thirds of adults report having trouble sleeping and up to 15% have long-lasting symptoms of insomnia.

-Whether sleep problems are infrequent or happening every night, the first step to getting better rest may be to improve your sleep habits.
-When better sleep habits aren’t enough, many people benefit from short-term use of a sleep aid.
+Whether sleep problems are infrequent or happening every night, the first step to getting better rest may be to improve your sleep habits or seek cognitive behavioral therapy for insomnia (CBT-I).
+When these approaches are not effective, many people benefit from short-term use of a sleep aid.

 Over-the-counter, prescription, and natural sleep aids are all options that you may consider to alleviate sleep problems and help you get the quality rest you need.
 Before trying a sleep aid, it can be helpful to explore some of the most common options and learn about their respective risks and benefits.